 By Dana Feldman

-Jeffrey Hall, 32, was a regional director of the National Socialist Movement, a white separatist group.
-The case in Riverside, 60 miles east of Los Angeles, has made headlines because of his neo-Nazi ties and the rarity of a parent being killed by a child so young.
+The case in Riverside, 60 miles (97 km) east of Los Angeles, has made headlines because of Jeffrey Hall's neo-Nazi associations and the rarity of a parent being killed by a child so young.

-But prosecutors said that the boy, who lived with four siblings, shot his father because he thought he was planning to divorce his stepmother and break up the family.
-Hall shot his father with the man's own gun.
+Prosecutors say Hall, who lived with four siblings, shot his father because he thought he was planning to divorce his stepmother, Krista McCary.
+Prosecutors said the boy was close to McCary and considered her his true mother.